duneroadrunner/SaferCPlusPlus/README.md

 ### xscope_iterator

-The implementation of mstd::array iterators uses [registered pointers](#registered-pointers) to ensure that iterators are not used to access array elements after the array has been deallocated.
+The implementation of, for example, mstd::array iterators uses [registered pointers](#registered-pointers) to ensure that iterators are not used to access array elements after the array has been deallocated.
 This incurs a slight run-time cost.
 So just as the library provides [scope pointers](#scope-pointers) without run-time cost, scope iterators for arrays are also provided.
 Scope iterators have usage restrictions similar to scope pointers.
-For example, they can only target arrays declared as scope objects, and may not be used as a member of any class or struct that is not itself a scope object, and may not be used as a function return value.
+For example, they can only target arrays declared as scope objects, and may not be used as a member of any class or struct that is not itself a scope object, and may not be used as a function return value. mstd::array, nii_array and msearray all support scope iterators.

 usage example: